 Amigos de Guatemala is helping to break the cycle by encouraging parents to allow their children to complete grade school.
 Amigos sponsors children in middle and high school where tuition of $400 to $800 is out of reach for most Mayans.
 Annual Maya income is about $900.

 In 2006 not a single young girl completed elementary school.
-In 2020, 73% of the 62 students with scholarships for middle school and high school from Amigos are female.
+In 2023, 73% of the 63 students with scholarships are young women.
 Families in the region are seeing the value of education and allowing an increasing number of children to complete sixth grade.